jasnow/awesome-ruby-security-advisories/FAQ/Steps.md

 # PROJECT ROBOT:

-## Here are the current steps I go thourough to prepare a GHSA SYNC PR:
+## Here are the current steps I go through to prepare a GHSA SYNC PR:

 MANUAL
  * On GitHub, click on "Sync fork" to get upstream's commits.